-PAM KRAMER Secretary
+PAM KRAMER President

 Pam recently became a San Francisco resident after 23 years in the Bay Area suburbs.
 Her current work is focused on new media, podcasting, and audio innovation.
 She works with young companies and innovations that are poised to become part of everyday culture because she enjoys the process of figuring out how to help make something new, and useful, catch on.
 She has a bachelor’s degree in English literature and a master’s degree in Japanese cultural anthropology.
 Pam also serves on the board of the Bay Area Ridge Trail Council and supports local arts and progressive educational organizations.

-RANDAL FIPPINGER, ANNE FRENCH,
+GISELLE CHOW, RANDAL FIPPINGER, ANNE FRENCH,

 MARGARET JENKINS, JENNIFER NORRIS